Walmart shooting raises need for violence prevention at work

 In fact, the Department of Homeland Security's active shooting manual states that human resources officials have a responsibility to “create a system for reporting signs of potential violence behavior.”
 It also encourages employees to report concerning behavior such as increased absenteeism and repeated violation of company policies.

-But many employers may not have such prevention policies in place, said Liz Peterson, Quality Manager at the Society for Human Resource Management, an organization of more than 300,000 human resources professionals.
+But many employers may not have such prevention policies in place, said Liz Petersen, Quality Manager at the Society for Human Resource Management, an organization of more than 300,000 human resources professionals.

 She noted that in a 2019 SHRM survey of its members, 55% of HR professionals said they didn’t know if their organizations had policies to prevent workplace violence, and another 9% said they lacked such programs.
 That was in contrast to the 57% of HR managers who said they did have training on how to respond to violence.

-Note: This story was first published on November 24, 2022.
-It was updated on November 28, 2022 to correct the spelling of Liz Petersen, quality manager at the Society for Human Resource Management.